vickbarca11/epl_goals_scored_analysis/README.md

 ![alt text](img/dB_diagram.png)

 Figure 2.
 Image of how the database would look like for all the files gathered from Kaggle's ESPN soccer data.
 ##### Highlighted in yellow are the tables that were extracted using SQLite3 Editor on VSC.
 Highlighted in red are the primary keys that were used to JOIN the desired tables along with their respective columns (green dots).
 Query utilized is saved in the references folder as match_player_plays_sqlite3-query.
+Datasets colected are saved in the sorted folder under data.

 ### Parsing game_date column and creating additional columns
 #### It was necessary to change the game_date column to the datetime data type to further create the columns: